 What We Loved:

-Tibet is hands down one of the most amazing places we have ever been.
-From the moment you step off the plane till the moment you leave, you will be consumed with stunning scenery and intense culture.
+Tibet is hands down one of the most amazing places we have ever been to.
+From the moment you step off the plane until the moment you leave, you will be consumed with stunning scenery and intense culture.
 Every time you leave your hotel room, it is there, waiting for you to discover it.

-- Adventure.
-Tibet is the quintessential adventure destination.
+- Adventure: Tibet is the quintessential adventure destination.
 When we first started looking at Tibet we weren’t sure we wanted to visit Everest from that side.
-We had our hearts set on the Nepal trek, but seriously our over landing to base camp in Tibet has been one of our grandest adventures in our 13 years of World travel.
+We had our hearts set on the Nepal trek, but seriously our over landing to base camp in Tibet has been one of the grandest adventures in our 13 years of World travel.

-- The people are incredible.
-They are so beautiful and genuine in their everyday interactions with you.
-Despite their countries turbulent history, these people are passionate about their way of life and their faith.
+- The people are incredible: They are so beautiful and genuine in their everyday interactions with you.
+Despite their country’s turbulent history, these people are passionate about their way of life and their faith.
 It shows in the smiles that greet you around every corner, the dedication of the work they do and the children that play in the streets with their friends.

-- Eating out was insanely affordable.
-You could walk into just about any restaurant and have a meal for a couple bucks.
-We didn’t get to adventurous on the food for fear of getting sick and we needed our absolute health to combat the altitude of our trip and the 4 days we spent over landing between Lhasa, Everest and back.
+- Eating out was insanely affordable: You could walk into just about any restaurant and have a meal for a couple of bucks.
+We didn’t get too adventurous on the food for fear of getting sick and we needed our absolute health to combat the altitude of our trip and the 4 days we spent over landing between Lhasa, Everest and back.

 What We Didn’t Love: